 In the literature, there is a small confusion concerning terminology.
 Sometimes the expression of the form

-where $\left\{ A_{n}\right\} $ and $\left\{ B_{n}\right\} $ are the families of polynomials, are also called kernels (like in \cite{suslov96})) or even sometimes 'bilinear generating function' (see e.g. \cite{Rahman97})) or also Poisson kernels.
-Generally, if $A_{n}$ and $B_{n}$ are different we talk about non-symmetric kernels, if $A_{n}(x)\allowbreak =\allowbreak B_{n}(x)$ the, the kernels are called symmetric or simply kernels.
+where $\left\{ A_{n}\right\} $ and $\left\{ B_{n}\right\} $ are the families of polynomials, is called a kernel (like in \cite{suslov96})) or even sometimes 'bilinear generating function' (see e.g., \cite{Rahman97})) or also a Poisson kernel.
+In general, if $A_{n}$ and $B_{n}$ are different we talk about non-symmetric kernels, if $A_{n}(x)\allowbreak=\allowbreak B_{n}(x)$ then the kernels are called symmetric or simply kernels.

 The process of expressing these sums in a closed-form is then called 'summing of kernels'.

 Summing the kernel expansions is, in general, a difficult thing to do.
 The proving positivity of the kernels is another difficult problem.
 Only some are known and have relatively simple forms.
 In most cases, sums are in the form of a complex finite sum of the so-called basic hypergeometric functions.